GoronwyPrice/CodeClubScratchModuleA/README.md

 First, my must have a copy of the sb3 file on your computer.
 You can download a SB3 file from my GitHub site as follows:

-'''
-1. Select the SB3 file in my GitHub site
+- Select the SB3 file in my GitHub site
-2. Click on the Download button
+- Click on the Download button
-3. Select Show in Folder option and the SB3 file should be in the Downloads folder.
+- Select Show in Folder option and the SB3 file should be in the Downloads folder

-'''
+The scratch procedure is:
 1. Internet Browser
 2. http://scratch.mit.edu/
 3. Create